Logo Voyage

 Trains are the most popular method of transport and almost all trains in Kerala originate or terminate in Thiruvananthapuram or Ernakulam, and are usually heavily booked.
 Buy your tickets as early as possible.
 Another option is using Tatkal.
 You need to pay more depending on the class of accommodation, but have a chance of getting a seat.
 Tatkal is an emergency service, hence its booking is open just 24 hours before departure.
 The Tatkal booking starts at 10AM on the previous day of travel for AC classes, and 11AM on the previous day of travel for non AC sleeper class.
 Make sure that you have an Indian railway website login and valid identification card with you during booking.
 Some travel agents have authorised booking quotas for certain trains.

 The luxury tourist train The Golden Chariot offers a South Indian Rail Tour, which includes many parts of Kerala.
-This is a good option for those who want to visit the South Indian states on a tight schedule.
+This is a good way to visit the South Indian states on a tight schedule.
 The train starts from Bangalore and covers Chennai, Pondicherry, Tiruchirappalli, Madurai, Thiruvananthapuram, Alappuzha, Kochi and back to Bangalore.
 The 7 night/8 day package tour costs US$3,000-7,000 depending upon the class taken.

 By bus